-Semantics: Equation 3 formulates how to create the IRI.
+Semantics: Equation (3) formulates how to create the IRI.
 First, the function checks whether there is an equivalent IRI for sIRI in iriGraph using lookup(sIRI, iriGraph).
 It returns the target IRI if it finds an existing IRI in iriGraph; otherwise, it generates a new IRI by concatenating prefix(tTBox) and validate(value) for a target concept or property, or creates an instance IRI by concatenating tType and validate(value).
-Here, prefix(tTBox) returns the namespace of tTBox; concat() concatenates the input strings; validate(value) modifies value according to the naming convention rules of IRIs described in [56]; C(T) and P(T) are defined in Equation 1 and 2.
+Here, pre-fix(tTBox) returns the namespace of tTBox; concat() concatenates the input strings; validate(value) modifies value according to the naming convention rules of IRIs described in [53]; C(T) and P(T) are defined in generateIRI(sIRI, value, tType, tTBox, iriGraph)

+Equation (1) and (2).
 Upon the creation of the IRI, this function adds an RDF triple (tIRI owl:sameAs sIRI) to iriGraph.